 Annapurna base camp trek during the monsoon season

 We trekked through a lush area of Oak, Rhododendrons, and Bamboo forest with numerous waterfalls.
-The last time I had hiked in this area was in the Christmas period of 2014.
+The last time I hiked in this area was during the Christmas period of 2014.
 Then, I noticed that the lodge owners had widened the trails, laid slates, and made steps to conserve the path, and the difficult rocky trail had been flattened.

 We reached Bamboo at 1 pm and were served our order of mixed fried noodles within a few minutes as Ram, our porter, had gone ahead of us to order our lunch.
-It takes between 60-90 minutes for meals to get ready, as it is freshly prepared.
+It takes 60-90 minutes for meals to get ready, as it is freshly prepared.
 Kevin loved the fried noodles and said that these particular noodles would do very well in Singapore (he was in the food business for six years, so I guess he knows what he is talking about).
 The cook of the lodge was delighted when I told him this.
-Feeling energetic after a sumptuous meal, we continued to Doban 2600 m, our stop for the day.
+Feeling energetic after a sumptuous meal, we continued to Doban 2600 m, our daily stop.
 We were glad to have covered an extra hour of walking with no problems for anyone.
 Upon getting there, we learned that two other trekkers were going towards Basecamp, and a big group of 19 trekkers from a London school and their support crew were coming down from Annapurna Base Camp (ABC).
 This was encouraging to see these many trekkers on the supposed to be the offseason.
-When the students arrived, we learned that they were booked with a UK company called World Challenge.
+When the students arrived, we learned they were booked with a UK company called World Challenge.

 Day 4: We got up early after a restful night of sleep.
 We were greeted by the summit of Mount Machapuchare (Fishtail) at Doban.
 Kevin had gotten up earlier and saw some wildflowers on his morning walk.
 We started trekking as usual after a hearty breakfast.
 Kevin pointed out the flowers that had taken his notice, and soon we were mesmerized by the abundant wildflowers in bloom.
 We enjoyed the fresh bamboo shoots used on the food we had eaten for lunch the previous day.
 This was a beautiful day admiring the flowers, waterfalls, and raging streams.
 We had a mixture of undulating to steep uphill walk until we reached Himalaya 2900 m, where we stopped for a hot drink.
 We continued uphill to a rock outcrop named Hinku Cave, where we could see Deurali – our lunch stop.
-After that, we had to go through a small descend, cross two wooden bridges over torrential streams, and a short climb to Deurali 3200 m for a very welcome lunch.
-We had a further 2-hour trek until we got to Machapuchare Base Camp (MBC) at 3700 m.
+After that, we had to go through a slight descent, cross two wooden bridges over torrential streams, and a short climb to Deurali 3200 m for a welcome lunch.
+We had a 2-hour trek until we reached Machapuchare Base Camp (MBC) at 3700 m.
 Once again, the trail widened, and some climbs were made more comfortable by contouring rather than climbing.
-We saw a much more new type of flowers on our hike to MBC.
+We saw many more new types of flowers on our hike to MBC.
 For the 2nd day of the trek, we didn’t get rained upon.
-There was a Spanish couple at the lodge we were staying at at MBC.
+There was a Spanish couple at the lodge we were staying at MBC.
 Kevin had a long conversation about their shared interest in mountain biking.

 “Himalayan” Carbonara sauce sprinkled with Parmesan cheese.
 All of us suffered from a “food coma” after that deliciously creamy pasta meal.
 We decided to continue towards Bamboo after a good rest.
-We passed many trekkers heading up towards Basecamp on the whole way down, which was supposed to be the monsoon off-season.
+We passed many trekkers heading up towards Basecamp on the way down, which was supposed to be the monsoon off-season.
 We arrived in Bamboo in a total of 6 hours of trekking – for the first time.
 We weren’t rushing in particular.
 David and Kevin were given a talk on Buddha, his life, practices, and philosophy before dinner by yours truly, which the father and son enjoyed and hadn’t heard this version of the story.
 David and Kevin opted for the mixed fried noodles they enjoyed on the way up for dinner.